Domestic Adoption: Perception & Reality

 Adoption professionals report that, after the initial reassurance of letters following a child’s birth, some birthmothers move on with their lives.
 In these cases, contact often diminishes.
 Dawn Smith-Pliner, executive director of adoption agency Friends in Adoption, reports that contact is sometimes renewed in later years, by either the adoptive family or the birth family.

 The fear that domestic adoptions are legally risky remains widespread.
 While there are no data on how many adoptions land in the courts, experts estimate that less than one percent of domestic adoptions are legally contested after the relinquishment of parental rights.

-Despite the perception that most birthmothers are irresponsible teenagers, many are single mothers who already have a child, and who face economic pressure to place a child.
+Despite the perception that most birthmothers are irresponsible teenagers, many are single mothers in their twenties or thirties who already have a child, and who face economic pressure to place a child.
 “They are mothers who want the best life possible for their unborn child,” says Steven Kirsh, an adoption attorney in Indianapolis.

 Adopting a newborn domestically is eminently doable, say professionals.
 Nonetheless, waiting parents should educate themselves about the process, and about all their options.
 It’s not uncommon for waiting parents to pursue more than one route at a time, filing paperwork with an agency and also networking independently.

 Wait times are shortest for parents who place the least restrictions on the description of their “dream” child.

 Many families have already discovered what the rest of America has yet to figure out: that the real story of domestic adoption has thousands of happy endings.

 Journalist Eliza Newlin Carney and her husband live in Maryland with their daughter, adopted domestically.

 PHOTO: Cohen (3 days, U.S.) gets kisses from his mom, Nicole (left), and his birthmom.